Tetraa/qwazr-javascript-example/README.md

 ## Configuration File

 The global configuration file is called configuration.json.
 It contains the required initialization parameters.

-On www.qwazr.com these parameters are required to link the website with its Cassandra keyspace.
+On www.qwazr.com these parameters built a provider which create an instance to its Cassandra keyspace.

 ```json
 {